-- Purchasing external datasets that contain potentially useful information.
+- Purchasing external datasets that contain potentially valuable information

-- Leveraging surveys, questionnaires, community forums, and feedback forms to gather required data.
+- Surveys, questionnaires, community forums, and feedback forms

-Data collection is important and it should be comprehensive.
-If not done properly, the analysis could be skewed, leading to results that are useless or ineffective for business.
+Data collection is essential and should be comprehensive.
+If not done correctly, the analysis could be skewed, leading to useless or ineffective results for the business.

 What is Data Wrangling?

-The raw data is not always perfect and you need to prepare it for further processing.
-The process of extracting useful details by cleansing and filtering relevant data and enriching it for further exploratory analysis is called data preparation or data wrangling.
-The quality of the final data totally depends on how you perform data wrangling.
+The raw data collected is not always perfect and needs to be made suitable for further processing.
+The process of extracting valuable details by cleansing and filtering relevant data and enriching it for further exploratory analysis is called as data preparation or data ‘wrangling’.
+The quality of the final data depends on this step.

 Data Science Tools to Handle Big Data

 Using SQL to query and fetch data is the traditional and robust way and works well.
-SQL has a lot of features to filter, query, and fetch the records as required.
+SQL has many features to filter, query, and fetch the records as required.
 However, it is costly and comes with a complex setup procedure.

 It is the most popular type of NoSQL that offers high performance and has a cloud-based infrastructure.
-The schemas are dynamic unlike in SQL, making it a great choice for data analysis.
+The schemas are dynamic, unlike in SQL, making it an excellent choice for data analysis.

 Data Preparation or Data Wrangling Tools

-It is essential to prepare data for analysis, you can do this with data wrangling .
-For instance, there might be some information missing in the newly collected data or the existing data may be insufficient to come to a definitive conclusion.
-Raw data is extracted from the various sources and is then formatted, parsed, sorted, filtered, cleansed, arranged into appropriate data structures, and stored in the database or other storage systems for analysis.
+It is essential to prepare data for analysis; you can do this with data wrangling .
+For instance, there might be some information missing in the newly collected data or the existing data may be insufficient to conclude.
+Raw data is extracted from various sources and is then formatted, parsed, sorted, filtered, cleansed, arranged into appropriate data structures, and stored in the database or other storage systems for analysis.

-As datasets are not usually in a perfect state, they can contain a lot of errors, your focus while cleaning and preparing data should be on answering just one question – What am I trying to learn or achieve by cleaning this data?
-If that’s in your mind, the task becomes easier.
-Following are the best tools for cleansing and data preparation:
+As datasets are not usually in a perfect state, they can contain many errors; your focus while cleaning and preparing data should be on answering just one question – What am I trying to learn or achieve by cleaning this data?
+If that’s in your mind, the task becomes more accessible.
+The following are the best tools for cleansing and data preparation:

 1. Apache Spark and Hadoop